NewsCovering Kentucky

 Associated Press

-Representative Thomas Massie said on X that his "heart is broken for Charlie Kirk and my prayers are with his friends and family."
+Representative Thomas Massie also said on X that his "heart is broken for Charlie Kirk and my prayers are with his friends and family."

 The Kentucky Democratic Party Chair Colmon Elridge released the following statement regarding the tragic incident: